chiefonboarding/ChiefOnboarding/docs/Integrations.md

 The setup is very similar to what we have for other integrations to trigger a webhook.
 The most notable differences are:

-`"type": "import_users"`: this is to indicate that this integration is only used to import users into ChiefOnboarding.

 `data_from`: this is to indicate where the users are located in the response.
 You can use a dot notation if need to go deep into the json to get the data.

 We then also need to define where the data is stored in the users array (for each object).
 We can do that with `data_structure`.
 In there, you can define the values you want to copy.